smcgustavo/SRResNet/README.md

-Implementation of SRREsnet from paper, this implementation aims to make super resolution on low resolution images, with a scaling factor of 4.
+Implementation of SRREsNet from paper, this implementation aims to make super resolution on low resolution images, with a scaling factor of 4.